lab-cosmo/cluster-tutorials/FHI-aims/MAD-2/README.md

 ### DFT settings

-``master_control.in`` contains the standard DFT, computational, and target-specific settings for generating data.
+We have constructed a single FHIaims settings file (a `control.in`) that contains the standard DFT, computational, and target-specific settings for generating data.
 Calculations are performed in a two-step process.
 First, SCF is converged and the following targets generated.

 Those generated as default: